forgetfulskybro/Mod-Manager/README.md

 When launching the script for the first time, a window will prompt asking you to select the game installation path. i.e. C:/SteamLibrary/steamapps/common/Cyberpunk 2077

 **[3rd step]**
+After selecting your game installation, you will be prompted to input your Nexus Mods API key.
+To get your api key, go to https://next.nexusmods.com/settings/api-keys and copy your personal API key.

+**[4th step]**
 Install requests so the script can check for mod updates.
 Run the following command in your terminal: `pip install requests`.

-**[4th step]**
-Edit NEXUS_API_KEY in `env.json` with your Nexus Mods API key.
-To get your api key, go to https://next.nexusmods.com/settings/api-keys and copy your personal API key.

 **[5th step]**
 When installing mods, multiple zips can be selected.